-1 DBS - Disclosure and Barring Service clearance

-Make sure a registration form for each participant has been sent to the Lay Ministry Administrator so that participants can complete a DBS Enhanced Child and Adult workforce check against the Child and Adult Barring Lists application online.
+- 1 DBS Disclosure and Barring Service clearance - Make sure a registration form for each participants has been sent to parishsupport@salisbury.anglican.org so that participants can complete a DBS Enhanced Child and Adult workforce with a check against the Child and Adult Barring Lists application online.

-IMPORTANT NOTE: If the applicant is on the Update Service, or has an existing DBS at the correct level with Salisbury Diocese with at least a 6 months until renewal at date of commissioning (DBS lasts for 3 years), OR will be processing their application locally with their Parish Safeguarding Representative, please let the Lay Ministry Administrator know.
+IMPORTANT NOTE: If the applicant is on the Update Service, or has an existing DBS at the correct level with Salisbury Diocese with at least a 6 months until renewal at date of commissioning (DBS lasts for 3 years), OR will be processing their application locally with their Parish Safeguarding Representative, please let Parish Support know.

 - 2. If people do not have access to a computer, then they will need to ask someone from their parish to assist them in the application such as the Parish Safeguarding Representative or Parish Secretary. - 3.
 Commissioning cannot take place until DBS clearance is in place and safeguarding training has been undertaken (see below). - 4.
 Some people may ask if their current clearance from either the diocese or another organisation will be OK.
 Sadly the answer is 'no'.
-For any queries relating to DBS/Safeguarding please contact safeguarding.admin@salisbury.anglican.org.
+For any queries relating to DBS/Safeguarding please contact the safeguarding.admin@salisbury.anglican.org.